SerenaTetart/Object_Detection/README.md

 #### Compound Scaling:

-The second key improvement was made by EfficientNet (the backbone of EfficientDet) with is **compound scaling**.
+The second key improvement was made by EfficientNet (the backbone of EfficientDet) with **compound scaling**.

 Previous work mostly scale up a baseline detector by employing bigger backbone networks (ResNets, AmoebaNet..) using larger input images or stacking more FPN layers.
 These methods are usually ineffective since they only focus on a single or limited scaling dimensions.